Posted on

 Goats are intelligent, social, and challenging to herd

-Goat Facts: Goats are versatile, domesticated animals kept for meat, milk, and fiber.
+Goat Facts: Goats are versatile, domesticated animals that are kept for their meat, milk, and fiber.
 The domestic goat is a species of goat-antelope mostly kept as livestock.
 It was domesticated from the wild goat of Southwest Asia and Eastern Europe.
 The goat is a member of the family Bovidae, meaning it is closely related to the sheep.

 Goat Facts: